DevExpress-Examples/asp-net-web-forms-grid-select-single-checkbox-when-template-or-batch-mode-is-applied/Readme.md

 ![Data item template](dataItemTemplate.gif)

-Specify a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property and add a check box editor to the template.
+Specify a column's [DataItemTemplate](https://docs.devexpress.com/AspNet/DevExpress.Web.GridViewDataColumn.DataItemTemplate) property and add a checkbox editor to the template.
 Handle the editor's server-side `Init` event and add a [CheckedChanged](https://docs.devexpress.com/AspNet/js-ASPxClientCheckBox.CheckedChanged) event handler.
-In the handler, get a check box state, send a callback to the server, and pass the check box state as a parameter.
-In the grid's server-side [CustomCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomCallback) event handler, check or unchech check boxes and save their states to the grid's data source.
+In the handler, get a checkbox state, send a callback to the server, and pass the checkbox state as a parameter.
+In the grid's server-side [CustomCallback](https://docs.devexpress.com/AspNet/DevExpress.Web.ASPxGridView.CustomCallback) event handler, check or uncheck checkboxes and save their states to the grid's data source.

 ```aspx
 <dx:ASPxGridView ID="ASPxGridView1" runat="server" ClientInstanceName="grid" KeyFieldName = "Id"